-ABSTRACT:
+ABSTRACT

-Osteoporosis and Obesity are the two life style related diseases.
-Osteoporosis is a progressive disease which is characterized by the abnormal loss of bone density.
-It leads to bone fragility and can increase the susceptibility to fractures.
-It can be assessed by using Bone Mineral Density (BMD).
+Osteoporosis and Obesity both are life style related diseases.
+Osteoporosis is a progressive disorder which is characterized by the abnormal loss of bone density; bone fragility and can increase the susceptibility to fractures.
+Bone Mineral Density (BMD), is used to assess the amount of mineral content in bones.
 A person becomes obese, when during a particular period of time his energy intake is more than the energy expenditure.
-Obesity is commonly assessed by using Body Mass Index (BMI).
-BMI and BMD are influenced by lifestyle factors such as diet, physical activity, and hormonal levels.
+Body Mass Index (BMI) is used to assess the Obesity.
+Lifestyle factors such as diet, physical activity and hormonal levels influence both BMI as well as BMD.
 Numerous studies suggested that BMD and BMI are positively correlated.
-In contrast, recent studies also highlighted that the high BMI is inversely related with BMD and the formation of bones.
+In contrast, current studies also highlighted that the high BMI is inversely related with BMD and the formation of bones.
 This study evaluates the relation between BMD and BMI, which were the diagnostic criteria for osteoporosis and obesity respectively.
 A total of hundred subjects were studied under the present study.
 Subjects were selected on random basis residing in district Kurukshetra who were routine visitors of Sahay's Clinic.
 Anthropometric dimensions of the subjects were calculated by standard method.
 The Bone Density-T score of the subjects was measured with Quantitative Ultrasound Procedure by Technical Experts with Omnisense 8000 S device (Sunlight Medical, Ltd., Rehovot, Israel).
-Interestingly 68 per cent of the subjects showed a normal BMD (83±.55), 18 per cent of women showed a BMD T-score-1.83±.28 (osteopenic) and 14 per cent were osteoporotic with BMD T-score of -2.68±.17.
+Interestingly 68 per cent of the subjects showed a normal BMD ($83\pm.55$), 18 per cent of women showed a BMD T-score-1.83 $\pm.28$ (osteopenic) and 14 per cent were osteoporotic with BMD T-score of $-2.68\pm.17$.
 When the population was divided into subgroups based on different BMI(Osteoporosis category), it was noticed that maximum low Bone Mineral Density was found in Obese Grade - II (50 per cent) followed by Obese Grade - I (28.57 per cent) and Normal (21.42 per cent) subjects respectively.
 Maximum osteopenia was found in normal subjects (55.5 percent) followed by Obese Grade - II (27.7 per cent) and Obese Grade - I (16.6 per cent) respectively.